 What if you still have questions about what to do in your workers' compensation case?

 If you or someone you know has been injured at work, Walker, Billingsley & Bair is here to help answer your questions.
 Iowa workers' compensation attorney Corey Walker offers a book about Iowa work injuries at no cost, risk or obligation.
 The book is titled “Iowa Workers’ Compensation - An Insider’s Guide to Work Injuries” and includes 7 Deadly Mistakes to Avoid if You are Hurt at Work.
 To order your copy go to www.IowaWorkInjury.com or Call Now 1-800-707-2552 (ext.
-811) (24 Hour Recorded Message).
+811) (24-Hour Recorded Message).
 Corey offers his Iowa work injury book at no cost because he has seen too many hard-working Iowans from Cedar Rapids, Des Moines, Ft.
 Dodge, Newton, Ankeny, and throughout the state of Iowa who were hurt at work make mistakes which cost them thousands of dollars.
-Iowans hurt at work are beginning to realize that the insurance company is not there to help them and that they should learn about Iowa's workers' compensation laws.
-Finally, there is a book about Iowa work injuries that you can review in the comfort of your own home.
-For immediate assistance call 515-440-2852 and ask for Corey or Erik.
+Iowans hurt on the job are beginning to realize that the insurance company is not there to help them and that they should learn about Iowa's workers' compensation laws.
+For immediate assistance with your case, contact us online or call 515-440-2852 and ask for Corey or Erik.